What should I include in my statement of interest?

 Do I have to take the GRE?

 The GRE may be waived by having strong academics.
 If the GRE is required, you will be notified during the review process.
 In general, if you have above a 3.0 GPA we will not require the GRE.
+The GRE is not required for the PhD programs admission process.

 What are the requirements for the 2 letters of recommendation?